adamniedzielski/adamniedzielski.github.io/source/_posts/2016-09-28-marketing-for-programmers.markdown

 <!-- more -->

-I'm excited to share that my friend Jack Kinsella have published his [book about marketing for programmers](https://www.jackkinsella.ie/books/entreprenerd/marketing_for_programmers).
+I'm excited to share that my friend Jack Kinsella has published his [book about marketing for programmers](https://www.jackkinsella.ie/books/entreprenerd/marketing_for_programmers).
 Jack certainly knows what he is talking about - he runs a profitable online business and he did all the marketing.
 This book is aimed at programmers and Jack is also a self-taught software developer.

 What I really hate about other marketing books is that they are theoretical and you don't get any rules which you can immediately apply in practice. "**Entreprenerd: The Busy Person's Primer on SEO, Paid Advertising, and Conversion Optimisation**" is different.
 It literally consists of real life stories and actionable pointers.